-To demonstrate that applications can make locally- and globallyoptimal power management decisions in the presence of concurrent applications, we considered four application mixes: (i) video decoder and web browser (mix M1), (ii) video decoder and word processor (mix M2), (iii) video decoder and batch compilations (mix M3), and (iv) batch compilations and word processor (mix M4).
+To demonstrate that applications can make locally- and globally-optimal power management decisions in the presence of concurrent applications, we considered four application mixes: (i) video decoder and web browser (mix M1), (ii) video decoder and word processor (mix M2), (iii) video decoder and batch compilations (mix M3), and (iv) batch compilations and word processor (mix M4).
 Note that, from the perspective of the video decoder, the background load increases progressively from mix M1 to M3.

-Table 4 and Figure 6 show the average power consumption and the performance of these applications under various power management strategies.
+Table 4 and Figure 7 show the average power consumption and the performance of these applications under various power management strategies.
 Table 4 shows that Chameleon always consumes the least energy among the five configurations.
 The energy savings range from 19.81% to 31.19% when compared to LongRun, which itself extracts up to 41.89% reduction when compared to FULL.
-The performance degradation, depicted in Figure 6(a), shows that interactive application performance, the average event processing time of the word processor under mix M2 increases from 4.4ms in LongRun to 5.96ms in Chameleon and is well under the human perception threshold of 50ms.
+The performance degradation, depicted in Figure 7(a), shows that iteractive application performance in Chameleon is comparable to the other techniques.
+For instance, the average event processing time of the word processor under mix M2 increases from 4.4ms in Longrun to 5.96ms in Chameleon and is well under the human perception threshold of 50ms.
 A similar result is seen for the web browser under mix M1.
-The percentage of late events remains well under 1% under all mixes (see Figure 6(b)).
+The percentage of late events remains well under 1% under all mixes (see Figure 7(b)).

-Figure 6(c) plots the percentage of late frames in the video decoder for different mixes.
+Figure 7(c) plots the percentage of late frames in the video decoder for different mixes.
 The figure shows that the percentage of late frames in Chameleon is comparable to other approaches.
 As the background load increases from mix 1 to mix 3, we see that the percentage of late frames increases from around 0.4% to more than 22%.
 For mix M3, all techniques, including FULL, incur 22% deadline misses.
-Decoding of the 10 minute clip takes an extra 20 seconds under all techniques, resulting in poor performance.
+Decoding of the 10 minutes clip takes an extra 20 seconds under all techniques, resulting in poor performance.
 This is primarily due to insufficient processor availability at higher loads, as opposed to deficiencies in the power management technique.
 Due to the background load imposed by the batch compilations in mix M3, the time sharing scheduler is unable to allocate sufficient CPU time to the video decoder.